 2013 Study and Model: Mangroves and other native plants protect coasts during hurricanes and strong storms

-UCSC Studies show that coastal plant communities prevented $625 million in damage during Hurricane Sandy.
+University of California Santa Cruz, the Nature Conservancy and others.
+2016 study show that coastal plant communities prevented $625 million in damage during Hurricane Sandy.

 Comparing the cost effectiveness of nature-based and coastal adaptation: A case study from the Gulf Coast of the United States

 National Environmental Education Foundations Wetlands Work for Us Infographic on water purification, groundwater recharge, flood control and other wetland ecosystem services.

 Planning for the Future of Urban Biodiversity: A Global Review of City-Scale Initiatives – BioScience April 2017

 Why is Houston so vulnerable to devastating floods?By Professor Philip R Berke Texas A&M University